 Set-ExecutionPolicy -Scope LocalMachine -ExecutionPolicy RemoteSigned -Force

 This will allow all users to execute scripts that have been remotely signed, i.e. are from the web.
-Optionally, you can also use "-Scope CurrentUser"
+Optionally, you can also use "-Scope CurrentUser" if you only want to enable remotely signed scripts for your user account.

 - Open Powershell and type

-.
+gitto check that it is on your PATH and do the same withssh.
 If it is not on your PATH, you need to add it before you continue. - Setup

-by running the following in Powershell:
+Posh-Gitby running the following in Powershell:

 Set-PSRepository -Name PSGallery -InstallationPolicy Trusted